fiduswriter/simple-datatables/rows().md

 // Switch to page 5
 datatable.page(5);

-// WRONG: removes the first 5 rows of the entire data rows.remove([0, 1, 2, 3, 4]);
+// WRONG: removes the first 5 rows on page 1 rows.remove([0, 1, 2, 3, 4]);

-// CORRECT: removes the 5 currently rendered rows rows.remove([20, 21, 22, 23, 24]);
+// CORRECT: removes the 5 currently rendered rows on page 5 rows.remove([20, 21, 22, 23, 24]);

 ```

+You can quickly access the correct index for the rendered row by grabbing it's `dataIndex` property as opposed to the `rowIndex` property.

 ---